gramener/gramex/gramex/apps/guide/capturehandler/README.md

             pattern: /$YAMLURL/capture
             handler: CaptureHandler

+**v1.23**.
+To use the (recommended) Chrome engine, install [Node 8.x](https://nodejs.org/en/) -- earlier versions won't work.
+Ensure that `node` is in your PATH.

+Then uninstall and [re-install Gramex](../install/).
+(Or run `npm install` from `apps/capture/` under where Gramex is installed.)

+Finally add this to `gramex.yaml`:

+    :::yaml
+    url:
+        capture:
+            pattern: /$YAMLURL/capture
+            handler: CaptureHandler
+            kwargs:
+                engine: chrome

-When Gramex runs, it starts `phantomjs capture.js --port 9900` running a PhantomJS based web application (capture.js) at port 9900.
+When Gramex runs, it starts `node chromecapture.js --port 9900` running a node.js based web application (chromecapture.js) at port 9900.

 To change the port, use: